Mayurji/mayurji.github.io/_machine-learning/Loss Functions.md

    $$
 </p>

-* When the actual class y is 0: The first term = 0 and second term will turn into as follows
+* When the actual class y is 0: The first term = 0 and the second term will turn into as follows

 <p>
 $$